jessb0t/neuroling-resources/index.md

 # Datasets

 The public release of datasets  is a cornerstone of open science.
 In this particular collection, I include only datasets that could be relevant to an investigation of linguistics-related questions and which contain neural data (EEG, MEG, FFR, ECoG, etc.).
 They are in no particular order.
+All papers are linked to the DOI or ArXiv for ease of reference, but many are also freely available via PubMed Central.

 ### ERP CORE